 My blog posts this week are all about Universal Design for Learning.
 If you missed the first three, you can click on the following for more information: Universal Design for Learning, Variability Matters, and Planning for all Learners.

 UPDATE 3/18/2020: The interactive Learning Wheel does not seem to be online any longer.
-Here is a downloadable version.
+Here is a PDF version.

 If you are a teacher who is interested in broadening the accessibility of your curriculum by using the concepts of Universal Design for Learning, the Learning Wheel is a great interactive that has been made available for this purpose.
 It shows the three principles of UDL, which are: Provide Multiple Means of Representation, Provide Multiple Means of Expression, and Provide Multiple Means of Engagement.
 Within each principle, there are different options, and the user can click on the arrows to turn the wheel until the appropriate option shows in a pop-up window.
 There, the option is explained more thoroughly, and there are links to additional examples and resources.
 The Learning Wheel is a great tool for teachers who are looking for different ways to incorporate UDL into their curriculum.